DaneVass/BARtab/README.md

 ### MULTIQC

-MultiQC creates a report of metrics for fastqc, fastp, cutadapt and bowtie for all samples.
+MultiQC creates a report of metrics for fastqc, flash, fastp, cutadapt and bowtie for all samples.

 Output files:
 - `reports/multiqc/multiqc_report.html`: report for all samples (copy)